Frequently Asked Questions

 Your founder dashboard — we call it VaultRank™ — is the central hub for tracking your fundraising progress.
 It shows your current VaultScore™ and where it sits relative to all other founders on the platform (your percentile rank), a visual scoring trend chart across every analysis you've run, your single #1 priority to improve before your next investor conversation, how many approved investors have viewed your deck, any intro requests you've received, and platform-wide stats like what the average score looks like at your stage.

-Your Pro report is organized around five investor lenses — VaultScore™, VaultMoat™, VaultRisk™, VaultOps™, and Investor Feed.
-Lenses 2–4 are available immediately on Pro.
-Lens 5 (Investor Feed) shows your eligibility status across all four lens thresholds.
-See "What are the five investor lenses on my report?" for the full breakdown.
+Your full analysis is organized around four investor lenses: VaultScore™, VaultMoat™, VaultRisk™, and VaultOps™.
+The deeper lenses are available immediately on Pro.
+Investor Visibility is shown separately as your discovery status.
+See "What are the four investor lenses on my report?" for the full breakdown.

 What does the score trend chart show?